trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/spending-insights/Custom-Templates.md

 `{report:submit:from:email|domain}` email.com

-`{user:email|frontPart}` would output bob assuming that is the currently logged in Ieatta user's email.
+`{user:email|frontPart}` would output bob assuming that is the currently logged in Expensify user's email.

 ## Expense level